10 Easy Ways to Make A DIY Homemade Humidifier

 9- Hot Shower Humidifier Method

-10- Using Your Candle Warmers
+10- Using Your Candle Warmer

 If you do not want to use a new one, you may consider re-purposing any old one that you do not use – into a humidifier.